ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 If the installer asks whether you want to remove old data directories, click "yes".
 Note that this will totally nuke any data that you have stored in your database!

-There is no need to uninstall the MySQL installer, so don't tick the "Yes, uninstall the MySQL Installer" tick box.
+There is no need to uninstall MySQL Workbench or the MySQL installer, so don't tick the "Yes, uninstall the MySQL Installer" tick box.

 ### 2. Download MySQL 8.0 (zip, not installer)